 The social psychology area at Simon Fraser University conducts research on the following topics:

 · Prejudice and discrimination, intergroup contact, and collective action

 · Altruism, prosocial behavior, and social support

 · Happiness, well-being

 · Intergroup Relations and Social Justice Lab (Dr. Stephen Wright)

 · Helping and Happiness Lab (Dr. Lara Aknin)

-· Self in Social Context Lab (Dr. Michael T. Schmitt)
+· Sustainability Inequality and Social Change Lab (Dr. Michael T. Schmitt)

 · Supporting Relationships and Wellbeing Lab (Dr. Yuthika Girme)